citizenfish/locaria/docs/getting_started.md

 It will ask for both keys and also a default region, this will be the region you wish you services to be installed in.

-You will also need to create a certificate for subdomains you wish to use in the us-east-1 region.
-Get the certificate validatated, then you will need the arn for the next step.
+You will also need to create a certificate for subdomains you wish to use in the following regions:

+domain: us-east-1
+restdomain: us-east-1
+wsdomain: (region your stack is deployed in)

+Get the certificates validated, then you will need the arn for the next step.

 ## Step 3 - Access infrastructure via VPN